 - fair detail of the allegation and of their right to be heard

 - the potential sanctions if an allegation is upheld, and

-- An investigation into a person employed or engaged by the University shall carried out in a way that is consistent with the requirements of the applicable employment agreement or independent contract terms.
+- An investigation into a person employed or engaged by the University shall be carried out in a way that is consistent with the requirements of the applicable employment agreement or independent contract terms.

 - The person responsible for an investigation may consult with SMART at any time during the course of an investigation and, in the case of allegations against students, shall do so before finalising their investigation report.
-The SMART team may provide advice to the investigator including recommending that further investigation is undertaken before a report is finalised.
+SMART may provide advice to the investigator including recommending that further investigation is undertaken before a report is finalised.

 - Investigations shall conclude with a report detailing the investigator’s conclusions which may include findings:

-- that sexual misconduct has or has not occurred, or
+- that sexual misconduct has occurred

 - In the event that the investigation has concluded that sexual misconduct has occurred:

 - the Proctor may exercise their powers under the Student Conduct Statute to impose an appropriate penalty on a student or may refer the matter to the Provost for determination or further referral to the Vice-Chancellor, and/or

 - responsible Residential College authorities may take appropriate steps under Residential College rules, or